 Room and event booking

 Facility scheduling for churches managing complex room allocation across ministry teams, community hirers, and recurring events.
 Room request and approval workflow so ministry leaders can request space without calling the office.
 Conflict detection preventing double-booking across all rooms and campuses.
-Equipment hire tracking for AV gear, chairs, and tables assigned to each booking.
-Multi-campus calendar management for churches with more than one facility, with consolidated availability view for central admin and campus-level control for each site.
+Equipment tracking for AV gear, chairs, and tables assigned to each booking.
+Multi-campus calendar management for churches with more than one facility, with a consolidated availability view for central admin and campus-level control for each site.

 Small group and ministry management